CNRS-DSI-Dev/user_files_migrate/README.md

 ## Steps to request a files migration

+To request a files migration from a first account to another account :

-- The user must connect to the first account, go to the personnal admin page, the, request a files migration to another account login.
+- The user must connect to the first account, go to the personnal admin page, then request a files migration to another account login.
-- The user must connect to the second account, go to the personnal admin page, then confirm that the requested datas migration is valid.
+- The user must connect to the second account, go to the personnal admin page, then confirm that the requested files migration is valid.
 - The files migration will be processed in batch mode.

+If there's no enough space available in the target account to host the files from first account, the migration won't be allowed (the confirm button will be disabled and an error message displayed).

 ## Configuration

-The files migration process is use the app's command line utility.
-For the needs of CNRS organisation, some tasks are launched at the end of it :
+The files migration process is run via the app's command line utility.
+Some tasks are launched at the end of the process :
 - a mail is sent to the user
 - a mail is sent to a monitoring team.
 The monitoring mail address has to be set in `config.php`
 - a mail is sent to the target account's main group admin (more below)
-- the first account is added to a specific owncloud group, depending on the first account's main group (more below) These tasks should be configured in config.php
+- the first account is added to a specific owncloud group, depending on the first account's main group (more below)

+These tasks must be configured in config.php

 ```php
 'migration_admin_email' => 'monitoring@yourdomain.tld',